What information does OT FOR KIDS need?

 OT FOR KIDS understands that at times, children can get sick quickly and overnight.
 In these circumstances, it will be up to the treating OT to determine whether a portion (lower percentage) or the full 100% will be charged.
 The treating OT will take into consideration past attendance history and your individual circumstances.

-OT FOR KIDS also understands that some situations are unavoidable and we strongly encourage you not to bring your child to therapy when they are unwell.
+OT FOR KIDS also understands that some situations are unavoidable and we ask you to not bring your child to therapy when they are unwell.
 Let us know as soon as you can and we will try and reschedule.

 Yes.
 We will often ask you for feedback about the services we are providing.
 Your feedback helps us improve so that you and your child will feel safer, happier and get more out of occupational therapy.
 Feedback can be compliments, comments or complaints.
 We love to hear compliments — they tell us we are getting it right!